starjumper30/acme-monorepo/log.md

 1. Implement and test angular service for movie search
    - get auth token
-   - make graphql call using apollo-angular client https://the-guild.dev/graphql/apollo-angular/docs/performance/server-side-rendering#server-side-rendering https://github.com/kamilkisiela/apollo-angular-ssr/tree/master
+   - make a graphql call using apollo-angular client https://the-guild.dev/graphql/apollo-angular/docs/performance/server-side-rendering#server-side-rendering https://github.com/kamilkisiela/apollo-angular-ssr/tree/master
+   - flesh out the api service with all the calls needed to implement the MVP
 2. Create a component to display movie search results using a paginated table
 3. Create a filter component to allow users to filter search results by genre.
 This task is blocked by task 2 because the filter UI implementation may depend on which third-party table component is used in step 2.